enp1s0/xf32/README.md

 # A rounding function for X Float 32

 X Float 32 is a floating point format which has 1-bit sign, 8-bit exponent and X-bit mantissa.
-It is corresponds to TF32(Tensor Float 32) when X equals to 10.
+It corresponds to TF32(Tensor Float 32) when X equals to 10.

 ## Sample program